Dizziness When Standing

 If anything goes wrong in the peripheral or central vestibular system, the information your body gets about how to move will be inaccurate, and you will feel a form of dizziness called dysequilibrium.
 Although the vestibular system is incredibly complex, there are clues that you can use to help narrow down where your dizziness is coming from.

-Most people who experience chronic dizziness have an abnormality in the peripheral vestibular system, which will often respond well to physiotherapy.
+Most people who experience chronic dizziness have an abnormality in the peripheral vestibular system, which will often respond well to physical therapy.
 For example, tiny crystals on your otoliths may clump together and change the signal that your brain gets, leading to spatial disorientation in the form of dizziness and/or vertigo.
-Vestibular rehabilitation therapy (VRT) is a form of physiotherapy that can break up these crystal aggregations and stop you from feeling imbalanced.
+Vestibular rehabilitation therapy (VRT) is a form of physical therapy that can break up these crystal aggregations and stop you from feeling imbalanced.
 Contact the experts at FYZICAL to learn more about VRT.